-Loyola’s two special programs are offered only during the summer months.
-These programs are designed to develop content-specific knowledge, provide hands-on experience with local Baltimore agencies, and cultivate skills that students can later translate into working experiences and careers beyond the university.
+Loyola’s Baltimore Health Immersion Program is offered only during the summer months.
+This program is designed to develop content-specific knowledge, provide hands-on experience with local Baltimore agencies, and cultivate skills that students can later translate into working experiences and careers beyond the university.

 Baltimore Health Immersion (BHIP)